kuyatechie/firewall-json-generator/README.md

                         The source csv file to refer the firewall configurations from.
   -f FILENAME, --filename FILENAME
-                        The source csv file to refer the firewall configurations from.
+                        The destination file to write the output JSON.
 Default value is './output.json'.
   -l PATH, --logfile PATH
                         Path to logfile.
 Default value is './firewall-json- generator.log'.